Circumcision of baby boys: Information for parents

 - Cost: Circumcisions for non-medical reasons are not covered by any provincial and territorial health plans.

 - Possible complications, such as the ones described above.

 - Pain relief:

-Caring for the circumcised penis
+Caring for a circumcised penis

-- Call your doctor if:
+- Call your health care provider if:

 - The redness and swelling around the circumcision do not start to go down in 48 hours.